 Internship opportunities are also offered based on MOU agreements with various public organizations.

-For more information, please refer to the career center website via career.kdischool.ac.kr.
+For more information, please refer to the career center website via KDI School One Stop Service(https://kdischool.ac.kr/one-stop/) - Jobs.

 2. Career Counseling for New Students